coredns/rrl/README.md

 > Responses generated from local wildcards are counted and limited as if they were for the parent domain name.
 > This controls flooding using random.wild.example.com.

-In CoreDNS *rrl* wildcard responses are accounted for individually.
+CoreDNS's *rrl* plugin accounts for wildcard responses individually.
+This enables an attacker to launch an undetected reflection attack.

+The following PRs are pending review to close this vulnerability:
+* in this plugin, coredns/rrl: https://github.com/coredns/rrl/pull/34
+* and the required changes to CoreDNS, coredns/coredns: https://github.com/coredns/coredns/pull/5308

 ## Additional References